 Holiday Celebrations — We embrace the Jewish calendar as an organic whole, revealing many faces of the divine through cyclic and seasonal rituals:

 - Our Rosh Hashanah and Yom Kippur services draw over 225 people; our Second Day Rosh Hashanah contemplative hikes allows hear the call of the shofar in our precious local wildernesses.

-- 110+ people built a locally-harvested Sukkah and celebrated Sukkot together
+- Our community builds a locally-harvested Sukkah and celebrated Sukkot together